radiantearth/stac-api-spec/ogcapi-features/README.md

 the collection resource linking to a paginated endpoint returning items through a link relation `items`, e.g., `/collections/{collectionId}` has a link with relation `items` linking to `/collections/{collectionId}/items`.
-However, static catalogs and other parts of the API can be combined endpoints, so APIs may contain `item` relations.
+However, static catalogs and other parts of the API can be combined so that APIs that do not implement OAFeat may contain `item` relations.

 It is recommended to have each OAFeat Collection correspond to a STAC Collection, and the `/collections/{collectionId}/items` endpoint can be used as a single collection search.
 Implementations may **optionally**